Pages

 THE PAST AND PRESENT LIFE OF AN ABANDONED FARM

 I could see the animal tracks in the snow in the colder seasons and also the worn dirt trails through the grasses in the warmer seasons.
 The wild life would usually follow the same paths through the open fields and then disappear into the woods.
 The deer would forage and walk the corn fields during the evening hours finding any kernels of corn or beans left from the last crop and then find a safe, cool place to sleep in the summer and a heavy pine bough to lie beneath to sleep protected from the cold and snow in the winter.
-Since no one had lived on or operated this farm in years, the deer have found this to be a quiet, safe place to give birth and raise their young.
+Since no one had lived on or operated this farm in years, the deer had found this to be a quiet, safe place to give birth and raise their young.
 There is a small stream near one of the many sheds which made this a perfect spot for a family and now also for wild life.

 The house is located on the highest part of the property which saved the home from flooding when there were driving winds and rains and the water level rose in nearby rivers and lakes.
 This farm house felt every drop of rain, every strike of lightening and thunder clap and received a ruthless beating from hail storms.
 It is still standing strong having survived years of winds that ranged from warm summer breezes to strong relentless blasts of tornado strength winds.